dusk-network/docs-public/src/content/docs/developer/smart-contract/cheat-sheet.md

 description: Quick information lookup on code snippets and infos for Dusk smart contracts.
 ---

-Collection of code snippets and information bits on smart contract development for Dusk
+Collection of code snippets and information bits on smart contract development for Dusk.

 ## Common Data Structures

 > Because we program for WASM in no-std some data structures are not available.
-Here is a list of common alternatives
+Here is a list of common alternatives:

 | Example                                                                                        | Explanation                                                                           |
 | ---------------------------------------------------------------------------------------------- | ------------------------------------------------------------------------------------- |